 - Connect: Each student reads a topic overview that models the conceptual vocabulary they will need to understand the context of the argument at hand.
 Students then make a personal connection to the topic, which can later be used in their formal argument as an introduction or detailed anecdote.

-- Read: Student read materials (with or without audio support) based on levels set in your Class Roster.
+- Read: Students read materials (with or without audio support) based on levels set in your Class Roster.
 Then, students complete a five-question comprehension check.

 - Engage with Text: Students highlight and annotate to gather evidence from the text.
 Highlighted text and annotations are then saved so that students may refer to this evidence while building a formal argument.